onelikeandidie/piresgg/server/content/how-to-make-a-blog/how-to-make-a-blog.md

 - [pulldown-cmark](https://github.com/pulldown-cmark/pulldown-cmark/) - An
     efficient and reliable parser for CommonMark which is the standard of markdown I am used to writing in.
-- [Tera](https://keats.github.io/tera/) - I was used to Twig, a couple of years ago at work we used to use OpenCart, which has Twig as a templating language.
-A base template for this post looks like this.
+- [Tera](https://keats.github.io/tera/) - At work, I used to use Twig for templating since it was part of OpenCart and Tera's syntax is pretty similar to Twig.

 ```twig
 {% extends 'layouts/base' %}